Guests

 Dr. Philip W. Tipton is an assistant professor and senior associate consultant in Neurology at Mayo Clinic, Jacksonville, FL.
 He specializes in treating movement and neurodegenerative disorders, including Parkinson’s and gait abnormalities.
 He leads the MCF Movement and Gait Labs and offers treatments like botulinum toxin injections and deep brain stimulation.
 Dr. Tipton's research focuses on improving diagnosis and treatment of movement disorders through technology.
 He also educates students and serves as Associate Program Director for the Behavioral Neurology Fellowship, regularly lecturing to promote public health education.

-Dr. Patrick Tipton
+Dr. Philip Tipton

 Neurologist | Mayo Clinic,